MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     If you're not sure about what information to include in a specific section, you can ask GitHub Copilot Agent to help you generate the content for that section.
 For example, you can ask GitHub Copilot for ideas about what to include in the 'Core Features' or 'Use Cases' sections.

-    > **Tip**: You can provide a natural language description of your app's requirements and have GitHub Copilot format that information as a PRD.
+    > **Tip**: You can provide natural language text that describes your app's requirements and have GitHub Copilot format that information as a PRD.
 You can also use GitHub Copilot to help you review and update the PRD, and to ensure that it provides the level of detail required for GitHub Copilot Agent to create the prototype.

 1. In the Chat view, enter the following prompt:

     ```markdown
-    The suggested sections look good.
+    The PRD sections that you suggested look good.
 Here's some information that should help you construct the PRD:

     My prototype app targets online shoppers interested in ordering my products.
 The prototype should include the following: